-We have calculated the predicted noise level caused by traffic using STAMSON and have shown that a $16h\ L{eq}$ for daytime hours at POR1 is 72.3 dBA, 72.2 dBA at POR2, and 63.4 dBA at POR3.
-The $8h\ L{eq}$ for nighttime hours at POR1 is 64.7 dBA, 64.6 dBA at POR2, and 55.7 dBA at POR3.
+We have calculated the predicted noise level caused by traffic using STAMSON and have shown that a $16h\ L{eq}$ for daytime hours at POR1 is 73.8 dBA, 73.8 dBA at POR2, 61.3 dBA at POR3, 74.1 dBA at POR4 and 60.1 dBA at POR5 (OLA).
+The 8h L{eq} for nighttime hours at POR1 is 66.2 dBA, 66.3 dBA at POR2, 53.7 dBA at POR3 and 66.5 dBA at POR4.
+The predicted level at the Sitting Area (POR5) is 60.1 dBA, which exceeds the limit of 55 dBA.
 As the levels during the day and at night are above 55 dBA, an evaluation of exterior building components (AIF analysis) is required.
 Detailed preliminary assemblies for the exterior walls were not yet available, however we the exterior is to be a combination of vinyl siding, stone and brick and we have based preliminary assemblies based on this information and common exterior wall assemblies.
 These are listed below for the PORs in this report and are analyzed in the following section.

-EXTERIOR STONE / BRICK MASONRY WALL - POR1, POR2, Partial POR3
+EXTERIOR STONE / BRICK MASONRY WALL - POR1, POR2, Partial POR3, POR4